bparanj/crystal/programming/iac/docs/next/virtual-host.md

-To create a virtual host for `media.mydomain.com` using the Caddy web server through an Ansible playbook, you'll typically manage a Caddyfile configuration.
+To create a virtual host for `media.mydomain.com` using the Caddy web server through an Ansible playbook, you'll  manage a Caddyfile configuration.
 The Caddyfile is where you define your sites and how they should be served.

 Let's assume you want `media.mydomain.com` to serve static files from a specific directory, say `/var/www/media`.
 Here's how you can create a playbook to manage this configuration.